April 15, 2014

-The machine metaphor led to the belief that if we only can arrange the parts in the right way, we optimize efficiency.
-The demands of work are different now: how efficient an organization is reflects the number of links people have and the quality of links they have to the contexts of value, the things that matter.
+The machine metaphor led to the belief that if we can only arrange the parts in the right way, we optimize efficiency.
+The demands of work are different now: how efficient an organization is reflects the number of links people have and the quality of the links they have to the contexts of value, the things that matter.

 New architectures of work

 We have examples of social architectures that redefine some basic beliefs about work and cooperation between people.

 At the moment the wiki is the best departure from the division of labor and workflows.
 Wikis let people work digitally together in the very same way they would work face-to-face.
 In a physical meeting, there are always more or less the wrong people present and the transaction costs are very high.
 Unlike email, which pushes copies of the same information to people to work on or edit separately, a wiki pulls non co-located people together to work cooperatively, and with very low transaction costs.
 Email and physical meetings are methods which exclude.
 They always leave people out.
 A wiki, depending on the topic, the context and the people taking part, is always inviting and including.
 The goal is to enable groups to form around shared contexts without preset organizational walls, or rules of engagement.